macchiato-framework/macchiato-async/README.md

 Trivial ClojureScript wrapper for [node-fibers](https://github.com/laverdet/node-fibers).
 Originally wrote to be used in Macchiato, but can be used standalone.

-Current version is `0.0.1`.
+Current version is `0.0.2` and probably changing regularly.

 ## Rationale

-We're building macchiato on node.
+We're building Macchiato on node.
 Everything's async.
 We need a coherent way of approaching this.

 Originally we discussed keeping this as part of macchiato/core, since chances are *every library we use will need it*.
 Then again, we can use other Macchiato libraries without using the ring-like functionality of `core` - say, database access, which will depend on futures, could be used to build lambdas for AWS.